goldlabel-apps/gpx-react/README.md

   <div id="gpx-react" />
 ```

-Parts of the app are available free on GitHub public repositories.
+Some features of the app are available free on GitHub public repositories.
 Some are not.
 eg: [index.tsx](https://github.com/listingslab-software/gpx-react/blob/master/src/index.tsx)

 ```javascript